-In this section, it is assumed that you have created delivery settings using the procedures described in Website Content Delivery on page 196.
+In this section, it is assumed that you have created delivery settings using the procedures described in Website Content Delivery.

 - Example operation procedure - 1.
 Replace image files, PDF files and so on stored in the origin server. - 2.
-Perform "Delete Cache" for the specified object on the edge server. - 3.
+Perform "Purge Cache" for the specified object on the edge server. - 3.
 Wait a few minutes, and then access the delivery URL from a browser to confirm that the replaced object is displayed.